ivr8bt/ivr8bt.github.io/README.md

 ![](/images/Covid%20Deaths%20over%20time.png)

 # [Project 9: EDA on UNHCR Refugee Data](https://github.com/ivr8bt/UNHCR-Refugee)
 Exploratory Data Analysis examining refugee flows 1975-2021 using data from the UN High Comissioner for Refugees.
-I identified the top countries where refugees flee from and where they go to by decade as well as cumulatively.
+I identified the top countries where refugees flee from and where they went to by decade as well as cumulatively.

 ![](/images/Refugees%20by%20country.png)